 Professional and/or creative experience; students arrange faculty-approved internship.
 Requirements: undergraduate standing and minimum of 24 s.h. of course work with at least 12 s.h. in University of Iowa courses.

-Completion of writing capstone requirement for the Certificate in Writing.
-Requirements: junior or higher standing.
+Capstone requirement for the Certificate in Writing through Program Option B. Requirements: junior or higher standing.

 WRIT:4100 Iowa Youth Writing Project Mentorship Practicum1-3 s.h.

 Mentor new volunteers on a weekly basis at Iowa Youth Writing Project (IYWP) program sites; work one-on-one with volunteers, write and review lesson plans, provide resources and feedback for volunteers, lead workshops for children.
 Requirements: WRIT:3100 or completion of Iowa Youth Writing Project internship.

 Writing dynamic, cogent, and grammatically correct sentences; effectively communicating ideas; writing with clarity and confidence; review of grammar and various types of sentences; building complexity by adding adverbial, subordinate, and connective clauses to simple sentences; how rhythm, syntax, and word order expand the meaning of a sentence; application and appreciation.
 GE: Engineering Be Creative.
 Same as CW:4745.